LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Introduction

 \section{Introduction}

-The field of quantum computing is currently focused on understanding how best to construct a large-scale fault-tolerant quantum computer \cite{campbell2017roadsterhal,gottesman2013fault,gottesman2022opportunities,gottesmanFT,preskill1998reliable,preskill2018quantum}.
+The field of quantum computing is currently focused on understanding how best to construct a large-scale fault-tolerant quantum computer~\cite{campbell2017roadsterhal,gottesman2013fault,preskill2018quantum}.
 The physical levels of noise that dominate in current quantum computing hardware are simply too high to reliably run all but the simplest quantum algorithms.
-As a solution \emph{quantum error correction} (QEC) techniques \cite{lidar2013quantum,wilde2013quantum,nielsen2010quantum,gottesman1997stabilizer} were proposed in order to orchestrate strategies that protect information at the logical level and facilitate the execution of a quantum algorithm on a device.
+As a solution, \emph{quantum error correction} (QEC) techniques~\cite{lidar2013quantum,wilde2013quantum,nielsen2010quantum,gottesman1997stabilizer} were proposed in order to orchestrate strategies that protect information at the logical level and facilitate the reliable execution of quantum algorithms on quantum devices.